Building local climate resilience

 In 2017, PG&E will award two individual $100,000 grants―$200,000 in total―through a competitive process.

-PG&E is requesting grant proposals that will build healthy and resilient forests and watersheds to help communities prevent and prepare for increasing wildfire risk.
-Eligible projects include research, planning or demonstration projects that better prepare communities for a future with more frequent and extreme wildfires.
+PG&E requested grant proposals that will build healthy and resilient forests and watersheds to help communities prevent and prepare for increasing wildfire risk.
+Eligible projects included research, planning or demonstration projects to better prepare communities for a future with more frequent and extreme wildfires.

 The results of the grants will be made publicly available to help communities better understand, plan for and respond to climate change risks and encourage partnership with others.

 The application period for 2017 is now closed.